EpicPizza/Euonia/README.md

 ## Getting Started

-Follow these instructions to set up and run Eunoia locally on your machine.
+Follow these instructions to set up and run Euonia locally on your machine.

 ### Prerequisites